MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 ---
 lab:
-    title: 'Build a custom copliots with prompt flow in the Azure AI Studio'
+    title: 'Build a custom copilots with prompt flow in the Azure AI Studio'
 ---

-# Build a custom copliots with prompt flow in the Azure AI Studio
+# Build a custom copilots with prompt flow in the Azure AI Studio

 In this exercise, you'll use Azure AI Studio's prompt flow to create a custom copilot that uses a user prompt and chat history as inputs, and uses a GPT model from Azure OpenAI to generate an output.